abhishek-kumar-code/Redfish_Public/Specification.md

 ```

 In the above example, three parameters are defined:
-* Thing: This is the binding parameter that is not provided in the request by the client
+* Thing: This the binding parameter that is not provided in the request by the client
 * Parameter1: A boolean parameter used in the client payload for the request
 * Parameter2: A string parameter used in the client payload for the request and is also required to be provided by the client